“Ruthie, no! Don’t climb on the nice man.”

 “Splendid.”
 Grams looked pleased.
 She looked up at Ryan.
 “And how are things at Cloverleigh?”
 Ryan had gone to work at Cloverleigh Farms again after we moved back up here, stepping into the role of Projects Manager, taking over all groundskeeping and landscaping.
 The new title had also come with a raise, allowing me to stay home with the kids, although I’d recently started to work in online therapy and enjoyed its flexible schedule and varied clientele.

 Ryan smiled.
 “Great.
 Busy for the holidays.”

 “Glad to hear it.”
-Grams leaned down to talk to Frankie.
+Grams leaned down to talk to Mason.
 “And what’s new with you, handsome?”

 He grabbed on to her walker with both hands.

 “You want this contraption?
 It’s yours.”
 Grams laughed as he steered the walker away from us and began to push it around the room.
 I frowned but she patted my shoulder.
 “Oh, let him.
 He’s not bothering anybody, and I’m fine on my feet for a few minutes.
 Now let me get a look at that baby.”
 She shuffled toward Ryan, and he turned so Grams could see the newest addition to our brood.
 “Well, hello there, sweetheart.
 You’re a looker, just like your daddy.
 Did you know that you and I share a birthday?”
 She lowered her voice.
 “That’s right.
 All the best people are born in November.”